 Paper’s portability and ease of production meant contracts could move as fast as the trade itself.
 But this created new problems: How do you prevent forgery?
 How do you standardize agreements across businesses and regions?

-The printing press in the 15th century offered some answers, enabling businesses to standardized contracts at scale.
+The printing press in the 15th century offered some answers, enabling businesses to standardize contracts at scale.
 Suddenly, businesses could create consistent agreements at scale.
 From the 15th century to date, various types of agreements (NDAs, employee agreements, vendor contracts, etc.) have been written and signed on paper.

 This standardization laid the groundwork for modern commerce, but it also created a new bottleneck: the sheer volume of paperwork began to overwhelm organizations.